clemenko/longhorn_encrypt/README.md

 ## Prerequisites

 The prerequisites are fairly simple.
-We need a kubernetes cluster with access to the internet.
+We need a Kubernetes cluster with access to the internet.
 They can be bare metal, or in the cloud provider of your choice.
 I prefer [Digital Ocean](https://digitalocean.com).
 We need an `ssh` client to connect to the servers.
-And finally DNS to make things simple.
+And finally, a DNS server to make things simple.
 Ideally we need a URL for the Rancher interface.
 For the purpose of the this guide let's use `longhorn.rfed.io`.
 We will need to point that name to the first server of the cluster.
 While we are at it, a wildcard DNS for your domain will help as well.

 ## Linux Servers and Kubernetes

 Cheat code for installing [RKE2, Rancher, and Longhorn](https://github.com/clemenko/rke_install_blog).

 For the sake of this guide we are going to use [Rocky Linux](https://rockylinux.org/).
-Honestly any OS will work.
+But honestly, any OS will work.
 Our goal is a simple deployment.
-The recommended size of each node is 4 Cores and 8GB of memory with at least 60GB of storage.
+The recommended size of each node is four cores and 8GB of memory with at least 60GB of storage.
 One of the nice things about [Longhorn](https://longhorn.io) is that we do not need to attach additional storage.
 Here is an example list of servers.
 Please keep in mind that your server names can be anything.

 | name | ip | memory | core | disk | os |
 |---| --- | --- | --- | --- | --- |